Monza gearing up for Hamilton in Ferrari red at the Italian GP | TSN

 There’s an added air of excitement among the passionate, red-clad tifosi at the Italian Grand Prix: Lewis Hamilton is preparing to make his Monza debut in a Ferrari.

-It will be Hamilton’s 19th race at the high-speed Italian track, but his first in red, and his weekend got off to a great start as the British driver was fastest in Friday’s first practice session.
+It will be Hamilton’s 19th race at the high-speed Italian track, but his first in red.
+His weekend got off to a great start when the British driver was fastest in Friday’s first practice, and both Ferraris showed pace in the second session, too.

-Seven-time world champion Hamilton has stood on the iconic Monza podium eight times, five of those after winning the Italian Grand Prix.
+Seven-time world champion Hamilton has stood on the iconic Monza podium eight times, five of those after winning the Italian GP.

 But Hamilton — who hasn’t finished higher than fourth in a difficult first year with the Italian Scuderia — is not thinking about what it would be like to do so clad in Ferrari red.